isabella232/newrelic-azure-environment-configuration/README.md

 This was written assuming that you are a New Relic user and are using Azure cloud services.

 One of the approaches in this code requires that you setup a [Management Certificate](https://msdn.microsoft.com/en-us/library/azure/gg551722.aspx).
-Pay close attention to the fact that you must currently upload the management certificate via the [classic portal](manage.windowsazure.com) >> Settings (the last menu item on the left side) >> Management Certificates.
+Please pay close attention to the fact that you must currently upload the management certificate via the [classic portal](manage.windowsazure.com) >> Settings (the last menu item on the left side) >> Management Certificates.
 Once you've uploaded the cert make sure to take note of the certificate thumbprint - you need to add a Service Configuration setting using that value.
 Read [this](https://msdn.microsoft.com/en-us/library/azure/gg551722.aspx) before continuing if this is the option you'll be going with.